 - You find a routine in the chaos;

-- You choose to eat and drink healthily;
+- Choose to eat and drink healthily;

-- You exercise gently;
+- Exercise gently;

-- You find time to think and reflect;
+- Find time to think and reflect;

 - You find solace in the small moments, and make plans;

 You find yourself in the midst of a dark galactic storm.
-Like a Pilot who sets off solo for the first time — you take a deep breath, find a flight pattern, take the controls and steer your personal space ship to find light, hope and something to hold on to.
+Like a Pilot who sets off solo for the first time — you take a deep breath, find a flight pattern, take the controls and steer your personal space ship to find light, hope, and something to hold on to.
 Even when the most apocalyptic news hits, you can find New empowerment, a New You and Way of life.
 A health and life Force that will be with you to “Live Long and Prosper”

 Defying Gravity: Facing Apocalyptic Life Events that start with ‘D’